GESHE LOBSANG TENZIN NEGI - Executive DIRECTOR, CCSCBE

-Geshe Lobsang Tenzin Negi, PhD, is the co-founder and Director of the Emory-Tibet Partnership, a multi-dimensional initiative launched in 1998 to bring together the foremost contributions of the Western scholastic tradition and the Tibetan Buddhist sciences of mind and healing.
+Geshe Lobsang Tenzin Negi, PhD, is the co-founder and Director of the Emory-Tibet Partnership (now called the Center for Contemplative Science and Compassion-Based Ethics, CCSCBE), a multi-dimensional initiative launched in 1998 to bring together the foremost contributions of the Western scholastic tradition and the Tibetan Buddhist sciences of mind and healing.
 Additionally, he is the founder and director of Drepung Loseling Monastery, Inc., in Atlanta, GA, and a Professor of Practice in Emory University's Department of Religion.

 Dr. Negi was born in Kinnaur, a remote Himalayan region adjoining Tibet.
 A former monk, he began his monastic training at The Institute of Buddhist Dialectics in Dharamasala, India and continued his education at Drepung Loseling Monastery in south India, where in 1994 he received his Geshe Lharampa degree—the highest academic degree granted in the Tibetan Buddhist tradition.
 Dr. Negi completed his Ph.D. at Emory University in 1999; his interdisciplinary dissertation centered on traditional Buddhist and contemporary Western approaches to emotions and their impact on wellness.
 His current research focuses on the complementarity of modern science and contemplative practice.